->''"Look, there are two sides to this. My side, and [[TitleDrop the other side]]."''

 !!This show provides examples of:

 * AbsenteeActor: Hawaii disappears for a stretch of five episodes in Season 2, presumably off being the HeroOfAnotherStory.
-Ethan disappears for two, and then ''six'', but in the latter case it's because [[spoiler: he's dead.]]

 * ActionGirl: see WorldOfActionGirls.